knpuniversity/symfony/knpu/ep3b-doctrine-relations/one-to-many.md

 repository and call `findBy(['genus' => $genus])`.
 It's really that simple.

 ***TIP
-You can also pass the Genus's *id* in queries, instead of the entire `Genus` object.
+You can also pass the Genus's *ID* in queries, instead of the entire `Genus` object.
 ***

 But what if we could be even lazier?
 What if we were able to just say `$genus->getNotes()`?